tjjaramillo/VBA-Excel-Stock-Challenge/README.md

 # VBA-homework
-VBA exercise containing main scripts to run analysis.
+VBA exercise containing main script to run analysis along with screenshots of spreadsheets.